AnggaConni/SMART-OCR/README.md

 Cultural heritage, digital governance, and lightweight civic-tech enthusiast focused on practical tools for real-world workflows.

-📜 License

-MIT License

-Feel free to use, modify, and contribute.

 ⭐ Support

 If you find this project useful: